ska-sa/mkat-tango/README.rst

    values should be handled.

  Note:
-     For SPECTURM attributes, the 1-D array is decomposed into individual KATCP sensors and the indices are appended to the end of the names of the generated sensors e.g. test.0, test.1 etc.
+     For SPECTRUM attributes, the 1-D array is decomposed into individual KATCP sensors and the indices are appended to the end of the names of the generated sensors e.g. test.0, test.1 etc.